2020 Endocrine Fellows Series: Type 1 Diabetes Care and Management

 PRIVACY AND CONFIDENTIALITY STATEMENT

 The Endocrine Society will record learner's personal information as provided on CME evaluations to allow for issuance and tracking of CME certificates.
 The Endocrine Society may also track aggregate responses to questions in activities and evaluations and use these data to inform the ongoing evaluation and improvement of its CME program.
 No individual performance data or any other personal information collected from evaluations will be shared with third parties.

 The Endocrine Society is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 The Endocrine Society has achieved Accreditation with Commendation.

-The Endocrine Society designates this live activity for a maximum of 18 AMA PRA Category 1 Credits™.
-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to a maximum of 18 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+The Endocrine Society designates this recorded activity for a maximum of 10.0 AMA PRA Category 1 Credits™.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to a maximum of 10.0 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.